CDCgov/nccdphp-ddt-kdss/CKDDatabase/PROD/README.md

 Zip all required files for the KDSS Database PROD environment and prefix them with "KDSSDatabase_PROD".
 For any file containing a CREATE statement, add the GRANT permission at the end.
 Also, ensure all files include a USE statement with the correct database.
-Additionally, include documentation listing the scripts in their numbered execution order.
+Additionally, prefix each script with a number indicating its execution order.

 Example:
 ```